-(Willions of year)
+(Millions of yen)

 Year ended

-December 31, 2023
+December 31, 2024

-Aggregate amount of transaction price

-allocated to unsatisfied performance 113
+Aggregate amount of transaction price allocated to unsatisfied performance obligations 172

-obligations

 The Group applies the practical expedient that allows an entity to omit disclosure of information on performance obligations with an original expected duration of one year or less.
-The Group recognizes revenue pertaining to the transaction price of construction contracts allocated to the remaining performance obligations based on the progress of the contracts.
-For the fiscal year under review, the time frame the Company expects to recognize the total transaction price allocated to the remaining performance obligations as revenue is no more than two years.
+The Group recognizes revenue pertaining to the transaction price of construction contracts allocated to the remaining performance obligations as performance obligations are satisfied.
+For the fiscal year under review, the time frame the Company expects to recognize the total transaction price allocated to the remaining performance obligations as revenue is no more than one year.